ahmedwael19/CIE302---Project2---BankerAlgorithm/README.md

 # CIE302 - BankerAlgorithm

-Implementing  Multithreaded Banker Algorithm - Programming project for chapter 7, Operating Systems Concepts textbook.
+Multithreaded program that implements the banker’s algorithm - Programming project for chapter 7, Operating Systems Concepts textbook.

+Several customers request and release resources from the bank.
+The banker will grant a request only if it leaves the system in a safe state.
+A request that leaves the system in an unsafe state will be denied.
+This project combines three separate topics: (1) multithreading (2) preventing race conditions (3) deadlock avoidance

-This code is fully developed by Ahmed Wael and my colleague Mohamed Elsayed for the operating system class in spring 2018.
+This code is fully developed by Ahmed Wael and Mohamed Elsayed for the operating system class in spring 2018.

 ## Makefile: